MHRA/products/medicines/import/README.md

 - Pregnancy trimesters
 - Matrices

-The metadata attached to each PDF report file is as follows:
+The metadata automatically attached to each PDF report file is as follows:

 - report_name
 - file_name